zpz/zpz.github.io/_posts/2022-09-04-multiprocessing-with-conveniences.md

         root.addHandler(qh)
 ```

-For the main process to know the child process has terminated and there will be no more log messages, we place a sentinel in the queue in the worker process.
-The closing method of the context manager is the perfect place for such concerns.
+For signal that the child process has terminated and there will be no more log messages, the child process places a sentinel in the queue at the end.
+The closing method of the context manager is the perfect place for such concerns:

 ```python
     def _stop_in_other_process(self):